 Besides composing regularly since about 1990, I also have taught music theory and composition in Colombia and the United States.
 I had the honor to belong to the first generation of composers graduating from Universidad Javeriana in Bogotá, Colombia, where I studied composition with Guillermo Gaviria and piano with Radostina Petkova.
 Later, I continued my graduate studies in the United States: my masters degree at the University of Cincinnati College-Conservatory of Music with Ricardo Zohn-Muldoon and Joel Hoffman; and my doctoral degree at Cornell University with Steven Stucky and Roberto Sierra.
 Currently, I lead the composition and theory division at the UNLV School of Music.

-Recording of Red Rod for Orchestra: UNLV Orchestra, Diego Vega, conductor
+Recording of Red Rock for Orchestra: UNLV Orchestra, Diego Vega, conductor